-Since ride-sharing services entered the transport mark, holders of tax licences have found themselves in a precarious position, questioning their livelihoods in a way they never expected they would have to.
+Since ride-sharing services entered the transport market, holders of tax licences have found themselves in a precarious position, questioning their livelihoods in a way they never expected they would have to.

 Government reforms to the taxi industry in Victoria and compensation, have failed to allay the worries of those impacted.